Cop Caught in Controlling Crime Off Duty

-PC Jamie Rayner, 27, attached to the South Area Command Unit, appeared at Croydon Magistrates’ Court on Wednesday, 8 September and pleaded guilty to both charges.
+PC Jamie Rayner, 27, from the South Area Command Unit, pleaded guilty to controlling and coercive behaviour.
+He admitted the charges at Croydon Magistrates’ Court on 8 September.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.